XTLS/Xray-docs-next/docs/en/document/level-2/traffic_stats.md

 ## Viewing Traffic Information

 The configuration method is consistent with v2fly.
 Viewing traffic information is one of the features of the xray command line.
-The `api dokodemo-door` port set in the configuration corresponds to the port for the `--server` parameter.
+The `api tunnel` port set in the configuration corresponds to the port for the `--server` parameter.

 ```bash
 xray api statsquery --server=127.0.0.1:10085 # View all traffic statistics